Phryne: Life

 Very little is known about Phryne's life for certain.
 Ancient sources about her largely tell disjointed anecdotes which are difficult to piece together into a full biography, and many of those stories may be invented.
 Helen Morales writes that separating fact from fiction in accounts of Phryne's life is impossible.

 Phryne was from Thespiae in Boeotia.
 She was probably born in the 370s BC, (Note: Scholars have suggested birthdates for Phryne from the late 380s BC to circa 370.
 She was likely born before the conquest and subsequent destruction of Thespiae by Thebes in the late 370s.) and was the daughter of Epicles.
 Both Plutarch and Athenaeus say that her real name was Mnesarete.
-According to Plutarch she was called Phryne because she had a pale complexion like a toad (phryne in Greek).
+According to Plutarch, she was called Phryne because she had a pale complexion like a toad (phryne in Greek).
+Eleonora Cavallini suggests that this apparently unflattering name was applied ironically, contrasting the ugliness of a toad with Phryne's beauty.
 She may also have been nicknamed Saperdion, Clausigelos, and Sestus.
-(Note: According to Athenaeus there were two Phrynes: one was nicknamed Saperdion ("little fish"); the other Clausigelos ("teary laughter").
+(Note: According to Athenaeus, there were two Phrynes: one was nicknamed Saperdion ("little fish"); the other Clausigelos ("teary laughter").
 One of these bore the nickname Sestus ("fleecer").
 He is not consistent in differentiating the two, and it is likely that there was in fact only one Phryne who was wrongly thought to be two people by later scholars.)

+Phryne seems to have spent most of her life as a hetaira in Athens.
+Often translated as "courtesan", a hetaira was a kind of sex worker in classical Athens.
+They are often distinguished on the one hand from the porne, a slave-prostitute who worked in a brothel, and on the other from the pallake, a concubine who had a long-term, exclusive relationship with one particular man.
+The precise distinction between these terms is debated by scholars, and ancient sources do not necessarily make strict distinctions, rather choosing one term or another based on their rhetorical purposes.

-Phryne seems to have spent most of her life in Athens.
-She might have come there with her family following the conquest of Thespiae by Thebes in 373 BC, been born in Athens to Thespian refugees following the Theban conquest, or been brought there as a girl to take part in the sex trade, as was Neaira, another fourth-century hetaira.
+Phryne might have come to Athens with her family following the conquest of Thespiae by Thebes in 373 BC, been born in Athens to Thespian refugees following the Theban conquest, or been brought there as a girl to take part in the sex trade, as was Neaira, another fourth-century hetaira.
 She apparently grew up poor – comic playwrights portray her picking capers (Note: Capers had so little value that only the very poor would gather them.) – and became one of the wealthiest women in the Greek world.
-According to Callistratus, after Alexander razed Thebes in 335, Phryne offered to pay to rebuild the walls.
-She was also said to have dedicated a statue of herself at Delphi, and a statue of Eros to Thespiae.
-Phryne probably lived beyond 316 BC, when Thebes was rebuilt; according to Plutarch her fame meant that she could continue to charge high fees to her clients in her old age.
+According to Callistratus, after Alexander razed Thebes in 335, Phryne offered to pay to rebuild the walls on the condition that they carry an inscription acknowledging her.
+She was also said to have dedicated a statue of herself at Delphi, and a statue of Eros at Thespiae.
+Phryne probably lived beyond 316 BC, when Thebes was rebuilt; according to Plutarch, her fame meant that she could continue to charge high fees to her clients in her old age.